-Physical therapy can be for developmental delays in motor skills, torticollis, muscle weakness, scoliosis, and/or stiffness in muscle or fascial systems.
-This can have have a direct effect on the development of other systems such as: vision, joints and muscles, and balance systems.
+- Physical therapy can be for developmental delays in motor skills, torticollis, muscle weakness, scoliosis, and/or stiffness in muscle or fascial systems.
+This can have a direct effect on the development of other systems such as vision, joints and muscles, and balance systems.

-Children with pelvic obliquity and leg length discrepancy as little as 1/8” or even mild torticollis can develop scoliosis, be delayed in development of quadruped creeping, balancing, and ambulation skills.
+- Children with pelvic obliquity and leg length discrepancy as little as 1/8” or even mild torticollis can develop scoliosis, be delayed in the development of quadruped creeping, balancing, and ambulation skills.

 Early Intervention is the key to better outcomes!

-Here are some “red flags” to refer for medically based pediatric therapies.
+Here are some “red flags” to refer for medically based pediatric physical therapy.

 Any known medical diagnosis can be considered a “red flag”: Down’s syndrome, cerebral palsy, congenital heart condition, frequent ear infections, sensory avoiders, low muscle tone or high tone…

 - Unable to turn head both ways fully or postures with side bend of neck and trunk ( Possible torticollis or fascial restrictions causing pelvic obliquity and tightness of neck muscles

 - Breathing erratically, has excessive belly breathing, caving in at chest, appears restless, has excessive tongue thrusting (could be sign of fascial restrictions or high muscle tone